Camp Article links

 Hattiloo’s “Self-Identity Theatre Camp” centers on the study and practice of various elements of Black culture.
 It provides a space for self-expression while fostering and reinforcing social activity.

 Campers start off each morning being introduced to different Black artists and their art forms.
-In week one, they listen to and learn about different jazz singers.
-In week two, they review the artwork and learn about Black painters.
-In week three, they’re introduced to Black playwrights.
+Across the four weeks, they listen to and learn about different styles of music and dance, learn about Black painters and playwrights.
 At the end of each week, they review what they’ve learned.

-Over the three weeks, campers will participate in 10 workshops that include African Dance, filmmaking through a Black lens, costume design, and more.
+Over the four weeks, campers will participate in various workshops that include dance, filmmaking through a Black lens, costume design, and more.
 They will spend each afternoon working together to mount their closing performance.

 Morning and afternoon snacks are provided.
 LUNCH IS NOT provided.